askcloudarchitech/mediumautopost/README.md

 Next, run the command and you are all set.

-`mediumautpost -e /path/to/your/.env` and watch the magic happen!
+`mediumautopost -e /path/to/your/.env` and watch the magic happen!

 ## Contributing